 Cats are natural killing machines, remarkable animals, though we don’t really notice.
 The design hasn’t changed much since it’s inception around 30 million years ago.
 That cat, the proailurus,or dawn cat, looks remarkably like your cat.

 It was even about the size of your cat.
 Amazing how little things have changed in thirty million years.
 The head seems a bit larger now, which might be to make room for a larger brain.
 The proailurus’ jaws seem extended a bit, too, more dog-like, and the evolutionary transition to a modern cat jaw probably accounts for the larger head of the modern cat.
-The one pictured above has decidedly more weasel like proportions…or more kitten like.
+The one pictured above has decidedly more weasel like proportions…or less kitten like.
 The tail of today’s house cat is maybe two thirds as long.
 Perhaps because modern cats use their tails to communicate and a longer tail could not be held straight up as easily.
 A tail straight up implies fear, for instance, and held aloft with the top few inches at a 90 degree angle shows friendliness.
 That larger jaw of modern cats also helps with communication, I’d guess.
 Small sounds resonate more inside a larger mouth, vastly increasing the cats vocabulary.
 House cats have an extraordinary range of sounds they make to each other.
 Some they make to us.
 Some they make for each other.
 They’ll call to each other and you’ll try to get their attention and they completely ignore you.
 Some kind of intense cat to cat thing going on, and we’re not supposed to know, like when two people break into a language you don’t know with you standing right there.
 When they want to talk to you they’ll let you know.

 Felines have been compared to sharks as being perfect predators.
 Perfect hunting machines.
 And like sharks, once the initial design was laid out there wasn’t much alteration needed afterward.
-Of course sharks go back over 400 million years, but evolution in the open ocean, where conditions change very little over enormous stretches of time, can proceed much slower than on land.
-Things on solid ground are much more volatile.
+Of course sharks go back over 400 million years, but evolution in the open ocean, where conditions change vary little over enormous stretches of time, can proceed much more slowly than on land.
+The environment on solid ground is much more volatile.
 Species are under constant pressure to change or go extinct.
 Think of how humans have altered in just a few million years.
 Indeed, look at how much size variation there is even with our own species (writes the six foot five inch man).
 Not cats, though.
 All the small cats, from the cute, vicious little sand cat to the largest of the small cats, the cougar (which purrs just like the domestic short hair in your lap) come from proailurus, and all look very similar.
 Today’s big cats–lions, tigers, panthers, leopards, cheetahs–all descend from pseudaelurus, which itself descended from proailurus.
 Weird to think about, he says, a housecat staring at him as he types.

 The action outside my window has abated, for now.
 The mockingbirds are back up on their branches, quiet, looking for threats.
 Fluffy is up on the neighbor’s porch, glowering.
 And as the sun sets a siren wails and the coyotes come to life.